qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/working-with-a-github-repo.md

 ## 📂 Add some content to your team repository

+Pick a person in your group to "drive" a screen share (please review group roles [here](/content/group-work-expecations.md#group-roles)!).
+We suggest picking someone who has never used GitHub before, or who has never created a repository.

 * Add a `README.md` file:
     * List your group members by name.
     * Identify the dataset your group has chosen to explore.